 Robert Stewart (c1780? – 9 April1835) See separate page.
 Based entirely on circumstantial evidence, we think it is highly likely that our Robert Stewart was the same Robert Stewart named in the will of James Stewart.
 Robert Stewart married Polly Allen in Knox County, Tennessee by bond dated 28 January 1804.
 (The only Allen on the 1804 Knox tax list was in the same district as James Stewart.)
-Robert Stewart signed his name to the bond and his surety was one Moses McSpadden.
-Robert Stewart’s widow Mary, according to a family Bible, was born on 9 February 1781, and their eldest child was born 4 November 1804, thus a January 1804 marriage is quite plausible.
+He signed his name to the bond and his surety was one Moses McSpadden.
+Our Robert Stewart’s widow Mary, according to a family Bible, was born on 9 February 1781, and their eldest child was born 4 November 1804, thus a January 1804 marriage is quite plausible.

 John Stewart evidently survived the war, but was not traced further owing to my inability to find him amidst the crowd of men named John Stewart.